davidj-brewster/temporalio-video-splitter/README.md

 # Temporal Video Processing

 A demonstration of using Temporal.io for orchestrating video processing workflows.
 This project shows how to structure long-running video processing tasks using Temporal's workflow engine.
-Actually had started on this due to being stuck on a more complicated project and needed to figure how to get the basic interactions working between temporal IO components (Workflows, Workers and Activities).
+Actually had started on this due to being stuck on a more complicated project and needed to figure how to get the basic interactions working between temporal IO components (Workflows, Workers and Activities) - essentially copied another project with the help of a "cloudy" copilot and figured this looks pretty nice after all.. :D

 ## Architecture

-The system consists of three main components:
+Three main components like in every good Temporal.io implementation ;):
-1. Workflow Starter (start_workflow.py)
+1. Workflow init job (start_workflow.py)
 2. Worker Process (worker.py)
-3. Activity Definitions (activities.py)
+3. Activity Defn's (activities.py)

-## System Architecture Diagram

-The diagram above shows how the different components interact through the Temporal server.

-## Workflow Process

-The following diagram shows the video processing workflow sequence, including retry logic and state transitions.

-## Installation
+## Installation / usage

 1. Install dependencies:
 ```bash